 For an RRC_CONNECTED UE, when the gNB is configured to ensure that the UE connects to an AMF that serves the country in which the UE is located, if the gNB detects that the UE is in a different country to that served by the serving AMF, then it should perform an NG handover to change to an appropriate AMF, or initiate an UE Context Release Request procedure towards the serving AMF (in which case the AMF may decide to de-register the UE).

+For the purpose of selecting an appropriate AMF, the 5GC may verify the UE location according to TS 23.501 [3] and TS 38.305 [42] after the UE has attached to the network.

+NOTE: UE location verification for AMF selection should not be necessary if NTN cell(s) do not extend across countries.

 Next Modified Subclause

+16.14.Z Verification of UE location

+For UE location verification based on multi-RTT with single satellite in NTN, at least the following UE and gNB measurements specified in [x] are reported: gNB receive-transmit time difference at the uplink time synchronization reference point, UE receive-transmit time difference, UE receive-transmit time difference subframe offset and DL timing drift.

+The assistance information reported to the CN may include ephemeris information including accurate satellite position and velocity at the time of multi-RTT measurement, and common TA parameters (ta-Common, ta-CommonDrift, ta-CommonDriftVariant, Epoch time).

 End of Changes

 The following appendices shall be removed from final CR